Demographics of Brooklyn: Asian Americans

 Over 243,000 Asians live in the borough.
 The most numerous Asian American group are those of Chinese descent.
-Chinese Americans make up 6.4% of the borough's population, and they number over 163,000 individuals.
+Chinese Americans make up 6.4% of the borough's population, numbering over 163,000 individuals.
 Much of Brooklyn's Asian population is concentrated in Southern Brooklyn neighborhoods such as Sunset Park ("Brooklyn's Chinatown"), Homecrest, Sheepshead Bay ("Avenue U Chinatown") and Bensonhurst. ("Bensonhurst Chinatown") The Chinese were second only to Queens among New York boroughs, meaning Manhattan's Chinatown is no longer the main residence of Chinese in the city.
 Initially, Sunset Park was the primary destination for the newly arriving Chinese immigrants, many fleeing from the original Manhattan's Chinatown during the 1980s-90s and most of them were Cantonese speaking immigrants creating the original Brooklyn's Chinatown, however since the 2000s, a large influx of Fuzhou speaking immigrants have become the largest Chinese group population in Sunset Park expanding the Sunset Park Chinatown dramatically and now being given the name, Brooklyn's Little Fuzhou and since then, Cantonese speaking immigrants in Brooklyn including new arrivals have been dramatically shifting to and concentrating in Bensonhurst and Sheepshead Bay/Homecrest creating newer Chinatowns of Brooklyn or Brooklyn's Little Hong Kong/Guangdong.

-Approximately 19,851 Asian Indians live in Brooklyn.
-Approximately 9,681 Filipino Americans live in Brooklyn.
-Approximately 6,977 Korean Americans reside here.
-Brooklyn has the most Vietnamese Americans of any borough, they numbered over 5,700 individuals.
+Approximately 19,851 Asian Indians, 9,681 Filipino Americans, and 6,977 Korean Americans reside in Brooklyn.
+Brooklyn has the most Vietnamese Americans of any borough, numbering over 5,700 individuals.
 The 4,704 Japanese Americans rounded out Asian American groups with over 1,000 people in Brooklyn.